Free AI Visibility + Awareness score

 Secondary metrics

 Brand search volume lift: Companies that are regularly cited by AI platforms see increased brand name searches on Google.
-This is the halo effect — AI citations drive traditional search behavior.
+Call it the halo effect: AI citations drive traditional search behavior.

 Assisted conversions: Track whether prospects who come through AI referrals (identifiable through referrer data from Perplexity, ChatGPT browse mode, etc.) convert at different rates than other channels.